JeniTurtle/nest-nacos/README.md

 ### Getting Started

-First, you need to define the log configuration file.
-You must rely on the `@jiaxinjiang/nest-config` module.
+You can use the `@jiaxinjiang/nest-config` package to configure Nacos.

 Directory structure: